-Speaking of foam, memory foam mattresses are often softer-than-average; the material is known for its comfortable feel and great pressure relief.
-There are also many bed-in-a-box mattresses that feature memory foam alternatives such as Adaptive Foam or AirFoam that are also quite soft.
+Speaking of foam, memory foam mattresses are often softer-than-average; this material is known for its comfortable feel and great pressure relief.
+In fact, some of the best bed-in-a-box mattresses feature memory foam alternatives such as Adaptive Foam or AirFoam that are also quite soft.

 Just because a mattress features memory foam or soft foam, that does not necessarily mean that it is going to be softer-than-average.
 It really depends on how thick the comfort layer is.
 On one hand, a mattress like Allswell features only a thin layer of memory foam on top and is a very firm mattress.
 On the other, the Amerisleep AS4 features a very thick memory foam comfort layer, so it is a much softer mattress.